Wanna Play?

 The German/French tv network ARTE created a webseries on virtual love.
 Director Laure Michel spoke with Verhoeven about the implications of Cyberlove for our personal lives.

-see the series here (in German and French)
+Watch the series (in German and French)

 Prior to Wanna play? in Utrecht, Verhoeven hang ‘sexy selfie pictures’ of himself in the city centre.